harness/ff-java-server-sdk/README.md

 Refer to the [Harness Feature Flag Java Server SDK](https://mvnrepository.com/artifact/io.harness/ff-java-server-sdk) to identify the latest version for your build automation tool.

-This section lists dependencies for Maven and Gradle and uses the 1.2.3 version as an example:
+This section lists dependencies for Maven and Gradle:

 #### Maven